chromealex/ecs/Assets/ECS/ECSPathfinding/README.md

 // Set up path constrains
 var constraint = ME.ECS.Pathfinding.Constraint.Default;
-constraint.checkWalkability = true; // we going to check node's walkability (default value is true) constraint.walkable = true; // we are interested in walkable nodes only (default value is true)
+constraint.checkWalkability = true; // we are going to check node's walkability (default value is true) constraint.walkable = true; // we are interested in walkable nodes only (default value is true)

 constraint.checkArea = true;